Fermented Foods for Dogs? Benefits, Best Veggies, and How to Get Started

 Some dogs might be sensitive to histamines, which are substances produced during fermentation.
 If your dog shows signs of allergies or sensitivities, it’s important to introduce fermented foods slowly and in small amounts.

-Something else to think about when it comes to fermented foods for dogs is that they may actually make the gut situation worse if your dog is dealing with an infection.
+Something else to think about when it comes to fermented dog foods is that they may actually make the gut situation worse if your dog is dealing with an infection.
 Prebiotics in fermenting vegetables and fermented food can also feed yeast in your dog’s intestines, and when they’re already dealing with infection or overgrowth of yeast, that’s not necessarily what you want to have happen.
 Avoid fermented food for your dog until you’re sure there’s not an overgrowth of yeast.

 We always recommend talking to your vet before you add anything in.
 Generally speaking, though, the benefits of fermented vegetables and fermented foods for dogs are widely known and appreciated!